Lauryn Sharp serves as the project archaeologist and special projects manager for grant-funded research at the City Archaeology Program.

-Lauryn received her bachelor’s degree in Anthropology from James Madison University in 2016 and is currently working towards earning her master’s degree in Historical Archaeology from the University of Massachusetts Boston, focusing on 18th century urban craftsmanship.
+Lauryn received her bachelor’s degree in Anthropology from James Madison University in 2016 and her master’s degree in Historical Archaeology from the University of Massachusetts Boston in 2023, where her research focused on 18th century urban craftsmanship.

 Originally from Newton, Lauryn was raised in the Richmond, Virginia area.
 She currently resides in Jamaica Plain and enjoys traveling, antiquing, hiking, birding and watching hockey with her husband, Andrew.